aigarskadikis/zabbix-mysql-partitioning/README.md

-# zabbix-partitioning-mysql-stored-procedures
-Create and maintain DB table partitions
+# Create and maintain DB table partitions

 This is tested and works with: